Crotalus cerastes: Subspecies

-Habitat
+Geographic distribution and habitat

-In the Southwestern United States, this species is found in the desert region of southeastern California, southern Nevada, southwestern Utah, and western Arizona.
+In the Southwestern United States, Crotalus cerastes is found in the desert region of southeastern California, southern Nevada, southwestern Utah, and western Arizona.
 In northwestern Mexico, it is found in western Sonora and eastern Baja California.

 Conservation status

-This species is classified as least concern on the IUCN Red List (v3.1, 2001).
+The species Crotalus cerastes is classified as least concern on the IUCN Red List (v3.1, 2001).
 Species are listed as such due to their wide distribution, presumed large population, or because they are unlikely to be declining fast enough to qualify for listing in a more threatened category.
 The population trend was stable when assessed in 2007.